 Advice on what to do to "hibernate" your ride in the colder climates varies from the extreme to the casual.
 Conservatively, most winterizing lists include the following:

-Stuff a clean rag into the exhaust pipe to keep out small wildlife.
+• Stuff some steel wool into the exhaust pipe to keep out rodents and other small wildlife.

 For more information on winterizing your motorcycle, click here for WRN's article on the subject.